Siddu230/Financial-Assistant_frontend/README.md

-# You can acess the backend in this folder : https://github.com/Siddu230/Financial-Assistant_backend
+# You can acess the `Backend` of this `Project` : https://github.com/Siddu230/Financial-Assistant_backend

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).